The Most Romantic Road Trips in the USA for Couples Who Love to Explore

 Interior Maine is a choose-your-own-adventure type of place, with secluded ponds and lakes, small farming communities, and tiny villages.

-Rent a cottage in the Belgrade Lakes Region in the Kennebec Valley, a chain of seven lakes that are perfect for all kinds of water-based activities.
+Rent a cottage in the Belgrade Lakes Region in the Kennebec Valley, a chain of seven lakes perfect for all kinds of water-based activities.

 Where to stay: In Portland, check out The Westin, a hip hotel with a rooftop bar in a restored 1927 building.
 In Boothbay Harbor, splurge on a romantic stay at Tugboat Inn, a waterfront property within walking distance to downtown.
 There are many amazing spots to stay in Bar Harbor, but one of our favorites is Yellow House Inn, which has delightful rooms and an amazing breakfast.
 The Keeper’s Cottage in Lubec is near the West Quoddy Lighthouse and sleeps four.